Mahmoud-Matter/Electricity-Theft-Detection-Agent/README.md

 ## Usage

-1. (Optional) Build grid and generate dataset.

-This step is only required once to generate the dataset from scratch.Since the dataset is already included in this repository, you can skip this part.
+1. (Optional) Build grid and generate dataset.This step is only required once to generate the dataset from scratch.Since the dataset is already included in this repository, you can skip this part.

 ```bash
 python network_builder.py